fongmanfong/anacondo/README.md

 ## Getting Started

-_anacondo_ is very straightforward.
+_anacondo_ is very straightforward and designed for novice to intermediate Python users.
 The `Block` class represents one property unit and contains all information related to it as well as financial metrics.
 This provides a simple and intuitive way to assess and compare across multiple properties.

 ```
 from anacondo.blocks import Blocks